khaors/geocompr/main.md

 ```

 First, we set the `mode` to `multicore` which will use `mclapply()` in the background on a single machine.^[Check out `?parallelStart` for further modes and the **parallelMap** [github page](https://github.com/berndbischl/parallelMap) for more information on the unified interface to popular parallelization back-ends.
 Note also that `mclapply()` only supports multicore processing on Linux-based machines.]
-`level` defines the level where to enable the parallelization with `mlr.tuneParams` determing that the inner resampling fold should be parallelized, i.e. the optimal hyperparameter tuning (see lower part of Figure \@ref(fig:inner-outer); and use parallelMap::parallelGetRegisteredLevels() for supported levels as well as the **mlr** [parallelization tutorial](https://mlr-org.github.io/mlr-tutorial/release/html/parallelization/index.html#parallelization-levels)).
+`level` defines the level where to enable the parallelization with `mlr.tuneParams` determining that the inner resampling fold should be parallelized, i.e. the optimal hyperparameter tuning (see lower part of Figure \@ref(fig:inner-outer); and use `parallelMap::parallelGetRegisteredLevels()` for supported levels as well as the **mlr** [parallelization tutorial](https://mlr-org.github.io/mlr-tutorial/release/html/parallelization/index.html#parallelization-levels)).
 Probably we are not the only ones using the server, therefore we are friendly and will use only half of its cores which in our case corresponds to 24 (`cpus` parameter).
 To make sure that the same partitions are used in each parallelized thread, we set `mc.set.seed` to `TRUE`.